Daylight and Visual Comfort

 Internal planning

-Workstations, meeting rooms, circulation zones and screen-based areas need to be positioned with daylight and glare in mind.
+Workstations, meeting rooms, circulation zones and screen based areas need to be positioned with daylight and glare in mind.

 The role of façade design and solar control

 Façade design has a major influence on daylight performance.
-Glazing, orientation, shading, external obstructions and internal blinds can all affect how daylight enters the building and how comfortable the space feels during different times of day and year.
+Glazing, orientation, shading, external obstructions and internal blinds can all affect how daylight enters the building and how comfortable the space feels at different times of day and year.

 Solar control is particularly important because the same sunlight that improves daylight access can also increase heat gain and glare.
 This means daylight performance should be coordinated with thermal comfort, HVAC load, façade performance and the overall indoor environmental strategy.

-In a WELL-related project, façade decisions should not be treated only as aesthetic or energy decisions.
+In a WELL related project, façade decisions should not be treated only as aesthetic or energy decisions.
 They directly affect the visual and environmental conditions occupants experience inside the building.

 Daylight, electric lighting and operations